1) What methods do you use to generate genetically engineered cell, mouse and rat models?

 18) Which factors influence gene targeting in ES cells and what is the success rate for projects?

 The most important factor in gene targeting is the strain of the mouse embryonic stem cell; it is easier to target ES cells in some strains compared to others.
 The number reported in literature is 0.5-3%, but it is easier to target at some loci, such as the Rosa26 locus, with significantly higher efficiency.
 Gene targeting efficiency is relatively high, if recombination is performed with embryonic stem cells from C57BL/6.

 Yes, we routinely perform gene knockout, knock-in point mutation, and large fragment knock-ins using ATCC cell lines, mouse and human ES cells, and human iPS cells.

-20) Can you gene edit cell lines provided by customers?
+20) Can you genetically edit cell lines provided by customers?

 YES – but it will take longer than the typical turnaround.
 If we haven’t used the cell line in house for gene editing, you can ship your cells to us!, We need to perform preliminary testing first which includes mycoplasma detection, karyotyping, antibiotic titration, transfection efficiency optimization and colony formation assay.
 This process takes around 4 weeks.